dzfrias/wsh/README.md

 shell, providing an interactive interface for manipulating and restricting Wasm executables.
 This allows a programmer to:

+- Run executables in a contained envrionment
-- Restrict an executable's disk access
+- Suspend an executable's disk side effects in-memory
-- Diff changes executables attempt to make, via a virtual file system
-- Load _individual functions_ into the shell environment for testing
+- Load functions from executables into the shell environment for testing
-- Change program behavior post-compilation, via linking overrides
 - Share the binaries to any system!

 `wsh` empowers a WebAssembly-oriented workflow, taking advantage of the